 There are two hurdles you must overcome in order to pursue a successful claim against a local authority:

 - Breach of duty under section 41 of the Highways Act 1980; and

 - Statutory defence afforded to the local authority under section 58 of the Highways Act 1980.

 First, you must show that there has been a breach of duty under section 41 of the Act.
 In other words, you must show that the defect responsible for your accident is actionable.

 You are not expected nor are you best placed to know if a defect is actionable.
 You should therefore consult a personal injury claims specialist to look at your case.

 What happens next?

 However, there’s no automatic right to compensation.
 Even if a defect exceeds a local authority’s intervention level they can still get out of paying a claim.
-Which brings me onto the next hurdle that you must overcome in order for your claim to succeed!.
+This brings me to the next hurdle that you must overcome in order for your claim to succeed.